+Again, however, the number of free parameters is dependent on the dimensionality of the data.

 Finally, there are also variable selection procedures such as $\ell_1$ penalization methods which take advantage of sparsity to perform variable selection and parameter estimation simultaneously.
-The first such proposed method was presented by \cite{pan07} which considered equal, diagonal covariance matrices between groups and applied an $\ell_1$ penalty to the mean vectors.
+The first such proposed method is presented by \cite{pan07} who consider equal, diagonal covariance matrices between groups and apply an $\ell_1$ penalty to the mean vectors.
 A lasso method is then used for parameter estimation.
-This was extended by \cite{zhou09} who considered unconstrained covariance matrices and applied an $\ell_1$ penalty for both the mean and covariance parameters.
-Although these methods are useful for dealing with the dimensionality problem, as discussed by \cite{meynet12}, the $\ell_1$ penalty shrinks the parameters, thus introducing bias.
-Moreover, the Bayesian information criterion \citep[BIC;][]{schwarz78} may not be suitable for high dimensional data.
-A detailed review of each of these methods can be found in \cite{biernacki17}.
+This is extended by \cite{zhou09}, who consider unconstrained covariance matrices and apply an $\ell_1$ penalty for both the mean and covariance parameters.
+Although these methods are useful for dealing with the dimensionality problem, the $\ell_1$ penalty shrinks the parameters, thus introducing bias, as discussed by \cite{meynet12}.
+Moreover, the Bayesian information criterion \citep[BIC;][]{schwarz78} may not be suitable for high-dimensional data.
+A detailed review of each of these methods is given by \cite{biernacki17}.